archbardinexile/BGCL/_posts/campaign/2025-05-05-lydias-song.md

 > Sometimes I fall to pieces
 > Just to see what bits of me don't fit
 >
-> Cos I when I stand oh those folks will run
+> Cos when I stand oh those folks will run
 > And tell the tales of what I've become
 > They'll speak of me in whispered tones
 > And say my name like it shakes their bones